 Starting in the mid-sixties and continuing to the mid-seventies, workplace counseling in the United States basically focused on alcohol and drug problems that manifested in the workplace in terms of attendance and productivity.
 This period saw government grants and financial support which encouraged employers to offer occupational alcoholism programs or OAP’s.
 These programs were usually staffed by recovering alcohol and drug addicts that wanted to assist others.

 The next decade between 1975 and 1985 built on the success of OAP’s and expanded the program focus to include other personal problems.
 This “EAP” approach addressed relationships, depression, and other psycho/social issues that interfered with the creativity and productivity of the workplace.
-Staffing of EAP’s involved professional mental health and certified addiction counselors, often employed by an externally contracted EAP vendor serving large multi-site employers.
+Staffing of EAP’s involved professional mental health counselors, often employed by an externally contracted EAP vendor serving large multi-site employers.

 The next time period, from 1985-1995 saw tightening and cost cutting in American businesses.
-The increased awareness of addiction and emotional problems from the previous decade, combined with the tightened management of medical benefits, led to a preponderance of inpatient treatment resources.
+The increased awareness of emotional problems from the previous decade, combined with the tightened management of medical benefits, led to a preponderance of inpatient treatment resources.
 The related increase in behavioral health benefit costs was the program target of this era.
 These managed mental health programs focused on the 10-20% of total health care costs spent on behavioral benefits – a portion not worth managing during the prior decade.

 A robust economy and tight labor market in the later 1990’s, combined with heightened merger and acquisition activity, turned employers’ focus to recruiting and retaining good employees.
 This interest led to program models that integrated EAP and behavioral health management with work-life services that addressed child and elder care, legal, financial, and personal convenience needs.